Contributor: Greg Connellan

 Defendants might also prefer to have their matter heard in a higher court before a jury.
 However, the higher penalties in the County Court, and the heavy cost and time delays involved in matters heard in the County Court, are strong disincentives.
 It is almost always preferable from the defendant’s point of view to have the matter dealt with in the Magistrates’ Court.
 See also “Representing yourself in a criminal case in the Magistrates’ Court” in Representing yourself in court.

 In recent decades, the Magistrates’ Court has played a larger role in the area of preventative and therapeutic responses to criminal offending.
 Many services are now available to accused people at court.
-These include the Criminal Justice Diversion Program, the Court Referral for Evaluation of Drug Intervention and Treatment (CREDIT)/Bail Support Program, the Court Integrated Services Program (CISP), the Youth Justice Court Advice Service, family violence programs and initiatives, the Mental Health Court Liaison Service, Koori community engagement officers, and the Enforcement Review Program.
+These include the Court Integrated Services Program (CISP), the Youth Justice Court Advice Service, family violence programs and initiatives, the Mental Health Court Liaison Service, Koori community engagement officers, and the Enforcement Review Program.

-Details of these services and the requirements for eligibility can be obtained from your local Magistrates’ Court, or from the Magistrates’ Court website at www.magistratescourt.vic.gov.au (click on “Specialist jurisdictions”, then on “Guide to specialist courts and court support services”).
+Details of these services and the requirements for eligibility can be obtained from your local Magistrates’ Court, or from the Magistrates’ Court website at www.mcv.vic.gov.au (click on “Find support”, then select the relevant tab).

 If an indictable offence cannot be heard by a Magistrates’ Court – or if it can be heard there, but the court determines that the matter is too serious, or the accused does not consent to the matter being heard in a Magistrates’ Court – then the accused must be tried by a judge and jury in a higher court.
 In such a case, the magistrate conducts a “committal proceeding”, which is a court hearing that decides whether or not there is enough evidence to justify sending the case to a trial by jury.